c1ph3r-fsocitey/simple_clock/README.md

 # Simple Clock
-Here is a simple clock made using Tkinter and strftime in 20 lines of code!
+Here is a simple clock made using Tkinter and strftime in just 20 lines of code!

 The DS-Digital font can be downloaded from here: